Soccer in South Africa: League system

-South African Premier Division
+South African Premiership

-The Premier Soccer League was founded in 1996, as a merger between the National Premier Soccer League and the National Soccer League.
-The Premier Division is the current top league in South Africa, with the winner being crowned as the national champion.
+The Premier Soccer League, the league's governing body, was founded in 1996, as a merger between the National Premier Soccer League and the National Soccer League.
+The Premiership is the current top league in South Africa, with the winner being crowned as the national champion.
 The league is made up of 16 teams, all of which are professional.
 At the end of each season one team is automatically relegated to the National First Division, a second team may also be relegated through a play-off.
 The relegated teams are replaced by one or two teams from the National First Division.

 National First Division

 The National First Division is the current second tier in South African soccer.
 The league is made up of 16 teams, which are either professional or semi-professional.
-The league is governed and controlled by the same body which runs the Premier Soccer League.
-The league winner is automatically promoted to the Premier Soccer League at the end of the season.
+The league is governed and controlled by the Premier Soccer League.
+The league winner is automatically promoted to the Premiership at the end of the season.
 Another highly placed team may also be promoted through a play-off.
-At the end of the season two bottom clubs are relegated, and replaced by two play-off winners from the ABC Motsepe League.
+At the end of the season the bottom two clubs are relegated, and replaced by two play-off winners from the SAFA Second Division.

 SAFA Second Division

 The SAFA Second Division is the third tier of South African soccer, and the highest tier directly controlled by the South African Football Association.
-The league is played on a provincial basis, and made up mostly of semi-professional sides.
-144 clubs are divided into nine, 16 team leagues.
+The league is played on a provincial basis, with nine separate provincial competitions (some having parallel streams), and is made up mostly of semi-professional sides.
 At the end of the season the nine league winners enter into a series of play-offs to earn the two promotion places in the National First Division.
-The bottom two teams in each league are relegated to the SAB Regional League.
+The bottom two teams in each league are relegated to the SAFA Regional League.

-SAB Regional League
+SAFA Regional League

-The SAB Regional League is the fourth tier of South African soccer, and the second highest tier controlled by the South African Football Association.
+The SAFA Regional League is the fourth tier of South African soccer, and the second highest tier controlled by the South African Football Association.
 The league is made up of 832 clubs, divided into 52 leagues.
 Each of the 52 leagues is associated with one of the nine provincial leagues in the SAFA Second Division, and are usually amateur teams.
 The regional league winners enter into a series of play-offs in their province, to gain two places in each provincial league in the SAFA Second Division.

 LFA Soccer Leagues

-Leagues below the SAB Regional League are controlled by SAFA's Local Football Associations.
+Leagues below the SAFA Regional League are controlled by SAFA's Local Football Associations.
 The number of teams and leagues at this level can vary greatly depending on the area and the population.
 Teams in these leagues are almost always amateur.

 Youth Soccer Leagues

 There are several different youth soccer leagues, organised along geographic lines.
 The main youth competition is the U19 National League, run along local football association lines.

+This league's main focus is to develop young talent at the different group ages in Gauteng province.